classgraph/classgraph/classgraph-vfs/README.md

 in service files, so it misses every handler installed by `URL.setURLStreamHandlerFactory`; and the `URLConnection` a handler returns does not say who registered it, because a custom handler that delegates to `file:` returns the JDK's own `sun.net.www.protocol.file.FileURLConnection`.
-Requiring each scheme to be enabled would therefore have meant every application that installs a handler also naming it here, to no benefit -- installing the handler is already the statement that those URLs are meant to be read.
+Requiring each scheme to be allowed would therefore have meant every application that installs a handler also naming it here, to no benefit -- installing the handler is already the statement that those URLs are meant to be read.